Grainger Market: History

 On 24 October 1835, to celebrate the opening of the markets, a grand dinner was held in the vegetable market, with 2,000 guests, and presided over by the mayor.

-The vegetable market's foundations were made of local Kenton stone, and were designed to resemble those of the Borghese Palace in Rome.
+The vegetable market's foundations were made of local Kenton stone and were designed to resemble those of the Borghese Palace in Rome.
 The market was given an open-plan layout, 318 ft long, 57 ft wide and 40 ft high, with a timber roof supported by iron pillars.
 Both markets, in total, formed a footprint of over two acres with 13,906 sqyd of retail space.

-When opened the Newcastle Journal said, "The New Markets, which are now finished, form at present the most attractive feature of Mr. Grainger's splendid improvements.
+When opened, the Newcastle Journal said, "The New Markets, which are now finished, form at present the most attractive feature of Mr. Grainger's splendid improvements.
 They exceed two acres in area, [...] designed with a chaste and classic elegance, surpassing anything in street architecture hitherto witnessed in this neighbourhood."

-The Grainger Arcade wooden beamed roof burned down at the turn of the 20th century in 1901.
+The Grainger Arcade wooden-beamed roof burned down at the turn of the 20th century in 1901.
 In 1904, a new steel and glass roof was installed.

 During World War II, air raid shelters were built under the market.
 In 2024, the poor condition of the shelters led to the council proposing to fill them with concrete, as part of a £9 million refurbishment of the market.
+The refurbishment, which began in September 2024, is expected to be complete by early 2026; it also includes roof repairs, two new pavilions in the arcade and new public toilets.